svc-bot-mds/terraform-provider-tdh/docs/resources/smtp.md

 page_title: "tdh_smtp Resource - tdh"
 subcategory: ""
 description: |-
   Represents SMTP details.
-We can only edit the smtp details.
+Only updating existing SMTP details is allowed, so make sure to import it first (any alphanumeric string can be passed as ID).
   Note: For SRE only.
 ---

 # tdh_smtp (Resource)

 Represents SMTP details.
-We can only edit the smtp details.
+Only updating existing SMTP details is allowed, so make sure to import it first (any alphanumeric string can be passed as ID).
 **Note:** For SRE only.

 ## Example Usage